This post may contain affiliate links. See my disclosure policy to learn more.

 |Other Misc.
 Expenses||4%||$800|

-There are a few random categories I didn’t include in the above wedding budget breakdown.
+There are a few random categories I didn’t include in the above wedding budget percentages.
 In my experience, these are the types of items that usually come out of the couple’s pocket or from another source outside of the main wedding budget.
 Be sure to account for these necessities and decide where the funds will come from to cover them: Gifts for Bridal Party and/or Parents, Tips for Certain Vendors, Rehearsal Dinner, Wedding Rings, Honeymoon, Post-Wedding Thank You Cards.

 Flexibility Within Your Wedding Budget Breakdowns & Percentages

-Keep in mind that these numbers are just a starting point.
+Keep in mind that these wedding budget percentages are just a starting point.
 Often, there might be a category or two where you feel like you just HAVE to spend more.
 Did you fall in LOVE with a venue that was a little higher than you originally budgeted, but offers a TON of amenities?
 Are you and your guests big drinkers who will probably consume more alcohol than the average wedding?
 Are you a visual person whose priority is that your wedding include gorgeous flowers and decor?

 A Little Pep Talk About Your Wedding Budget